 A series of innovations are making it possible to provide low-cost and convenient financial services to all those who need them.
 Mobile phones, digital finance and fintech are offering many exciting and promising innovations to enable positive change for the underserved.
 E-money has included millions of people into the formal financial system over the last decade, for example.
 Financial products for agriculture, health insurance, and other areas are inspiring scalable solutions through careful designs that meet client needs within their local contexts.

-But with new innovation, notably tech-enabled solutions, there is a need for it to occur in an environment where opportunities are harnessed, while attendant risks are properly managed.
+But with innovation, notably tech-enabled solutions, there is a need for it to occur in an environment where opportunities are harnessed, while attendant risks are properly managed, leading to positive outcomes.
 Governments are encouraging this and other new models through policies that promote innovation, partnership, and responsible finance.
 At the same time, new data efforts are enabling countries and service providers to know more about unbanked markets and client needs, and to measure progress against nationally determined targets.

 The Path Ahead